delvinso/spotify-predict-playlist-followers/README.md

-+++
-title =  "  Spotify - Predicting the Success of a Playlist Based on # of Followers" author = "Delvin So" date = "2019-01-19"
+# Spotify - Predicting the Success of a Playlist Based on # of Followers
+## "Delvin So"
-lastmod = "2019-01-19"
+## "2019-01-19"
-categories = ["prediction", "spotify", "linear regression", "eda", "xgboost", "random forest", "lasso"] tags = ["independent"] summary = "Predicting the number of followers a Spotify playlist will garner using playlist-aggregate features." draft = false highlight = true
-[image]
-  preview_only = true
-math = true
-+++

 *Overall, this was a great exercise in data gathering, exploratory data analysis and predictive modelling as it pushed me to communicate my exploratory analysis, results, and understand what was happening behind the scenes of the models rather than treating each one as a black box.*